marmelab/gaudi/README.md

 			php:/app/php
 ```

-The the php folder (absolute or relative to the yml files) will be mounted in the /app/php folder in the container.
+The php folder (absolute or relative to the yml files) will be mounted in the /app/php folder in the container.

 ## Types
 ### Apache